KQDing/network_analysis_calcium_imaging/README.md

 This repository contains scripts for Mesik et al. (2025) "Rapid plasticity of default-mode local network architectures following adult-onset blindness".

 To run the network analysis, make sure the louvain algorithm toolbox is in the working directory: https://github.com/GenLouvain/GenLouvain

+The "flexibility" function is from the Network Community Toolbox: https://commdetect.weebly.com/